 A: Trains run frequently almost every day to Birmingham, although there may be less services during the weekends and bank holidays.
 Check our live train times for up-to-date information on trains to Birmingham.

-A: Splitting train tickets means dividing your train journey into two or more parts, each with a separate ticket, rather than just one ticket from the departure station to the destination.
+A: Split tickets means dividing your train journey into two or more parts, each with a separate ticket, rather than just one ticket from the departure station to the destination.
 If you buy multiple tickets along the trip, you can save a lot of money than buying one ticket in some cases.

-A: For example, if you travel from London to Birmingham, you can buy two tickets - one to Birmingham to Morpeth and one from Morpeth to London Kings Cross - instead of one single ticket throughout the entire journey.
+A: For example, if you travel from London to Birmingham, you can buy two tickets - one to Birmingham to Morpeth and one from Morpeth to London Kings Cross - instead of one single train tickets to Birmingham throughout the entire journey.
 What's more, you can take the same train for the whole journey without changing it.
 The train only needs to stop for a while at the split ticket station along the way.
 If you are asked to show the correct ticket, make sure you show the correct ticket part of the whole journey.